 Optimization of heating efficiency first requires determining your specific requirements.
-In general terms there are two or more distinct heating energy uses:
+These will vary according to your relative heating climate, but in general terms there are two or more distinct heating energy uses:

 All of these requirements can ideally be met by using a hot water boiler system as a single, central source but the question arises of how to accomplish this efficiently.
 Specifically, varied heating demands that may range from continuous (?)
-DHW to very occasional (seasonal?) and selectable area warmth can become a challenge, particularly economically.
-However occasional demands can “lighten your wallet” to execute and maintain.
+DHW to very occasional (seasonal?) and selectable area warmth can become an economic challenge.
+These occasional demands can “lighten your wallet” to execute and maintain.
 Let’s address this problem systematically.

 Arguably the most important decision has to be your heating fuel selection.
 We cannot overemphasize this and the use of a Heating Cost Comparator to define your choice.
-(See our other blogs.)
 The standard unit of measure is the “Cost per Million BTU” expressed as a dollar figure.
-We use the NH-OEP Calculator for our area usage, but similar ones are available online.
+We use the NH Climate Audit Calculator for our area, but similar ones are available online.
 Use your current or projected new heating appliance efficiencies (AFUE) to get an accurate calculation.
 New Gas (Natural or LP) AFUE’s are typically 95% for top end (condensing) boilers and 87% for Oil Triple-pass boilers.

-The current and foreseeable heating fuel choices have become quite obvious in the northern climates:
+The current and foreseeable heating fuel choices have become quite obvious in the our northern temperate climates:

 - Natural Gas (where available) is the accepted baseline.
 But BE CAREFUL!
 Natural Gas is a “distributed fuel” (through a pipeline).
 Your actual bill will be considerably higher due to service and distribution costs added to your actual therm usage.
 Get a billing estimate from your gas provider first!
 (Our local multiplier is up to 2.0 or 100% added for your actual natural gas billing costs.)